mpkato/ntcir.datasearch.jp/content/_index.md

 <a name="task"></a>

-We will provide queries and data collections.
+We provide queries and data collections.
 Participants' systems are expected to generate a ranked list of statistical data _sets_ for each query.
 The ranked lists will be evaluated in a similar way to traditional ad-hoc retrieval tasks.